fnattino/veluwe-infrastructure/README.md

 ### Start the metadata catalogue

 The metadata catalogue is backed by a PostGIS database.
-The database credentials and a few other parameters should be defined in a `.env` file, which can be setup by copying and editing the provided template:
+The database credentials and a few other parameters should be defined in a `.env` file, which can be set up by copying and editing the provided template:
 ```shell
 cp .env.template .env
 # edit the .env file